openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 2. Implement constructors that optionally take the operation inputs and attributes as parameters.

 3. Override the shape inference method `validate_and_infer_types`.
-This method is called multiple times during graph manipulations to determine the shapes and element types of the outputs of the operations.
+This method is called multiple times during graph manipulations to determine the shapes and element types of the operations outputs.
 To access the input shapes and input element types, use the `get_input_partial_shape()` and `get_input_element_type()` methods of `ngraph::Node`.
 Set the inferred shape and element type of the output using `set_output_type`.

 4. Override the `clone_with_new_inputs` method, which enables graph manipulation routines to create copies of this operation and connect it to different nodes during optimization.

-5. Override the `visit_attributes` method, which enables serialization and deserialization of attributes.
+5. Override the `visit_attributes` method, which enables serialization and deserialization of operation attributes.
 An `AttributeVisitor` is passed to the method, and the implementation is expected to walk over all the attributes in the op using the type-aware `on_attribute` helper.
 Helpers are already implemented for standard C++ types like `int64_t`, `float`, `bool`, `vector`, and for existing nGraph defined types.

 6. Override `evaluate`, which is an optional method that enables the application of constant folding if there is a custom operation on the constant branch.